sctice/textmate/README.md

 ### Dawn theme (Light)

 My preferred light theme.
-I believe it's part of the standard install/bundles.
+I believe it's part of the standard install/bundles, but I've customized it along the lines of Behave.
+The customized version overrides the builtin one.
+Modifications:

-TODO: create a customized version with background-highlighted level 1 and 2 headings and save it here.
+- Background-highlighted level 1, 2 headings
+- Brighter default heading color
+- Bare hyperlinks colored like normal Markdown links

 ### Theme editor